vulkomilev/oumi/docs/resources/datasets/datasets.md

 | **Preference Tuning** | • Human preference data for RLHF or DPOtraining | [→ Preference learning guide](preference_datasets.md) |
 | **Vision-Language** | • Image-text pairs for multi-modal training <br>• Conversation format support for chat models| [→ Vision-language guide](vl_sft_datasets.md) |

+It's also possible to define custom datasets for new types of data not covered above.
+See [→ Other Datasets](other_datasets.md).

 ## Next Steps